KiaraGrouwstra/api/readme.md

 http://localhost:8000/_utils/

 TODO:
-- if I can implement inner_html on Floki, can I use a final @ for inner, @@ for outer html?
 - switch to promises to invert horrible callback architecture to something more functional
   - send completes too
 - switch to mutable queue allowing elixir objects without silly serialization